deanwenick/web130/classwork/05-bootstrap/05-bootstrap.md

 5. navigate back to your www folder
 6. do `git status` to make sure everything worked
 7. `git add .` to track all your new files
-8. `git commit -m "short meaningful message"` something like "add bootstrap exercises"
+8. `git commit -m "short meaningful message"` something like "add bootstrap exercisesti"
 9. `git push origin master`